adrianharet/adrianharet.github.io/_posts/2025-04-28-networked-minds.md

 # Ideas for essays

 # Bibliography
+1. Granovetter, M. S. (1973).
+The Strength of Weak Ties.
+The American Journal of Sociology, 78(6), 1360–1380.
+2. Banerjee, A. (1992).
+A Simple Model of Herd Behavior.
+The Quarterly Journal of Economics, 107(3), 797–817.
+3. Bikhchandani, S., Hirshleifer, D., & Welch, I. (1992).
+A Theory of Fads, Fashion, Custom, and Cultural Change as Informational Cascades.
+The Journal of Political Economy, 100(5), 992–1026.
+4. Hegselmann, R., Krause, U., & Others.
+(2002).
+Opinion dynamics and bounded confidence models, analysis, and simulation.
+Journal of Artificial Societies and Social Simulation, 5(3).
+5. Hegselmann, R., & Krause, U. (2006).
+Truth and Cognitive Division of Labour: First Steps Towards a Computer Aided Social Epistemology.
+Journal of Artificial Societies and Social Simulation, 9(3), 10.
-1. Christakis, N. A., & Fowler, J. H. (2007).
+6. Christakis, N. A., & Fowler, J. H. (2007).
 The spread of obesity in a large social network over 32 years.
 The New England Journal of Medicine, 357(4), 370–379.
-2. Christakis, N. A., & Fowler, J. H. (2009).
+7. Christakis, N. A., & Fowler, J. H. (2009).
 Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives.
 Little Brown and Company.
-3. Easley, D., & Kleinberg, J. (2010).
+8. Easley, D., & Kleinberg, J. (2010).
 Networks, Crowds, and Markets.
 Cambridge University Press.
-4. Jackson, M. O. (2010).
+9. Jackson, M. O. (2010).
 Social and Economic Networks.
 Princeton University Press.
+10. Lorenz, J., Rauhut, H., Schweitzer, F., & Helbing, D. (2011).
+How social influence can undermine the wisdom of crowd effect.
+PNAS, 108(22), 9020–9025.
-5. Jackson, M. O. (2019).
+11. Jackson, M. O. (2019).
 The Human Network: How Your Social Position Determines Your Power, Beliefs, and Behaviors.
 Knopf Doubleday.